 The Pennsylvania General Assembly should work with the Governor to increase the Basic Education Subsidy.
 By increasing the basic subsidy to school districts, Pennsylvania would serve students more effectively by allowing school districts the discretion to use the money as they see fit.
-We support an increase of \$1.152 billion to the basic education subsidy that would be run through the Basic Education Fair Funding Formula.
-In addition, we support an addition of \$200 million to ensure every school district in Pennsylvania receives some increase to their funding.
+We support an increase of \$1.25 billion to the basic education subsidy that would be run through the Basic Education Fair Funding Formula.
+In addition, we support an addition of \$300 million to ensure those school districts in Pennsylvania needing the most support receive additional funding.
 Any increase in funding should consider the rising mandated costs school districts are facing as well as costs associated with the COVID-19 pandemic.
-Beyond the 2021-2022 budget, the General Assembly must provide annual state funding to school districts in an amount, and distributed through a formula, that supports the principles of equity, adequacy, accountability, and predictability.
-We applaud Governor Wolf and the Pennsylvania General Assembly for their work in recent years to increase the basic education subsidy and we hope we can count on their support as they craft the 2021-2022 budget.
+Beyond the 2022-2023 budget, the General Assembly must provide annual state funding to school districts in an amount, and distributed through a formula, that supports the principles of equity, adequacy, accountability, and predictability.
+We applaud Governor Wolf and the Pennsylvania General Assembly for their work in recent years to increase the basic education subsidy and we hope we can count on their support as they craft the 2022-2023 budget.

 PMEA continues to ask for an increase to the basic education subsidy year after year as do most education groups visiting Harrisburg.
 At one point, the Commonwealth of Pennsylvania provided over 50% of funding to school districts.
 That percentange has significantly dropped over the years and school districts are required to make up the difference with local tax dollars, which causes a great inequity among school districts.
+The state's share of total district spending is 38%, which ranks the state 45th in the country.
+The national median is 48%.

-Governor Wolf has proposed a significant increase in education funding for the 2021-2022 budget year.
+Governor Wolf has proposed one of the most significant increases in education funding for the 2022-2023 budget year.
 This funding increase would provide school districts with the funds necessary to begin to make up for several years of inadequate funding from the state.
-An increase of \$1.3 billion is a necessary step for school districts to adequatly educate the students of Pennsylvania with less reliance on local property taxes.
+An increase of \$1.5 billion is a necessary step for school districts to adequately educate the students of Pennsylvania with less reliance on local property taxes.
 According to the Education Law Center and the PA and Public Interest Law Center, an additional \$4.6 billion is necessary to educate students across the Commonwealth moving forward.